geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 I call my council,—thou meanwhile may’st bear<br>
 My courteous greetings to the Soldan’s ear;<br>
 Whate’er of friendship war like ours can know,<br>
-Christian and Infidel, or foe and foe.—<br>
+Christian and Infidel, or foe and foe.<br>
 Say, should we close our contest or renew,<br>
 If e’er again mу native land I view,<br>
 Not his own bards in warmer phrase than mine<br>